Skip to content

 • Reports from CDF events

 • Posts from members must be vendor-neutral.
-The post may mention a vendor’s name as it relates to specific open source projects, project deployments, adoption paths, their hosting of an in-person event or speaking at an event, or other indications of meaningful participation in the community, but it shouldn’t feel like an advertisement for your services or company.
+The post may mention a vendor’s name if it relates to specific open source projects, project deployments, adoption paths, their hosting of an in-person event or speaking at an event, or other indications of meaningful participation in the community, but it shouldn’t feel like an advertisement for your services or company.
 We do not accept announcements or press releases to the CDF blog.

 • The most interesting posts are those that teach or show how to do something in a way others may not have thought of.